colin-gourlay/sundown-sessions/src/content/releases/t/the-human-league/travelogue/index.md

 ---
 ## About

-Travelogue is a release by The Human League released in 1980-05-23.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Rock 'n' Roll / Night Clubbing.
+*Travelogue* earns its place in the Sundown Sessions catalogue through “Rock 'n' Roll / Night Clubbing”, a selection that offers a direct route into The Human League's work.

+Heard in the context of the full release, “Rock 'n' Roll / Night Clubbing” is an invitation to explore beyond the track featured on the show.